Ballylumford Power Station: History

 The growth in electricity supply in the mid-1950s is demonstrated in the table.

 The "A" station operated until 1974, when the "B" station was completed.
+The "B" station when complete had three 120 MW, and three 200 MW oil-fired generators, for an installed capacity of 960 MW.

 The station was a key factor in the 1974 Ulster Workers' Council strike.
 Supplying all of Belfast and most of the eastern half of the province, Northern Ireland was effectively brought to a standstill when the mainly Protestant workers of the plant were persuaded to join the strike.
 The closure of the plant together with the wider strike resulted in the collapse of the Sunningdale Agreement.

 In 1991 the nationalised power company, Northern Ireland Electricity, was incorporated as a government owned public limited company.
 In 1992 the four power stations at Belfast Harbour, Ballylumford, Derry (Coolkeeragh) and Carrickfergus (Kilroot) were demerged and sold.
 In 1993 the remainder of NIE (transmission, supply and retail businesses) was privatised as Northern Ireland Electricity plc.

 In 1992 the supply of electricity in Northern Ireland was privatised.
 As a result, Northern Ireland Electricity sold the Ballylumford site to Premier Power, a subsidiary of British Gas.
 A condition of the sale was that the plant must be converted from heavy oil to gas-fired.
 British Gas formed Premier Transco Ltd. to build a submarine interconnector, the Scotland-Northern Ireland pipeline (SNIP), a 135 km pipe (40.4 km under sea) with a diameter of 0.61 m.
 Construction lasted three years (1994-1996) and was completed on time and on budget.
 Ballylumford converted to natural gas in 1996.
 To take advantage of this investment a licence was tendered to provide natural gas to Belfast, a tender which British Gas won through its subsidiary Phoenix Natural Gas.